Commuter Track

-The Berkeley Pre-College Scholars: Summer Commuter track provides you with a community of hundreds of high school students who spend their time enjoying summer at Berkeley.
-Get involved in Berkeley campus-based courses, extracurricular activities, and college exploration workshops planned just for you.
-Take advantage of everything the campus has to offer while earning college credit.
+The Berkeley Pre-College Scholars Summer Commuter track provides you with a community of hundreds of high school, other UC Berkeley, and visiting college students who spend their time enjoying summer at Berkeley.
+For students within commuter distance to the campus, you can enjoy becoming involved with Berkeley campus-based courses, extracurricular activities, and college exploration workshops planned just for you.
+Take advantage of everything the campus has to offer while earning college credit and saving money by living at home.

 Find courses to meet and ignite your desire to learn.
-Whether you are looking to challenge yourself by taking courses beyond your high school offerings, explore a possible college major, or you're ready to try classes in an area of special interest, you can find it all at Berkeley in the summer!
+Whether you are looking to challenge yourself by taking courses beyond your high school offerings, exploring a possible college major, or trying classes in an area of special interest, you can find it all at Berkeley in the summer!
 Be prepared to learn from and with the best.

 • Learn and engage with UC Berkeley faculty and students, as well as other visiting summer students

-• The addition of Berkeley Summer Sessions on your college application
+• The experience of attending Berkeley Summer Sessions, which you can add to your college application

 • A Berkeley transcript that can be requested from the UC Berkeley's Office of the Registrar